robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

 The first subplot, (entitled "BEFORE") will be home to the original 3D disc dataset, some different rotations of the same disc, and a view of the new axes that PCA discovers for each rotation.
 Note that we set the ‘projection’ parameter for this subplot to ‘3d’ and supply three axes_vars instead of two.
 This feature is new to Fovea, and allows for provisional plotting of 3D data (with associated perks, like being able to rotate the axes by clicking and dragging).
 The second plot (“AFTER”) will display a 2D view of how each rotated disc looks after having been projected onto their corresponding PC’s (shown in "BEFORE").
 Bear in mind that, for the purposes of this user story, two PC’s will always be used to project the “AFTER” data, even if only one PC was more appropriate (say, by stretching the disc far across the x axis).
 When we move to more dimensions, we’ll also continue using only 2 axes for the “AFTER” plot, but you could also make this plot 3d as well, if PCA discovers 3 strong components.

 As we move to more complicated data sets, it will also be important to assess how much the data are spread along each axis (the variance).
 Knowing the variance captured by each PC will later let us decide if that dimension is worth keeping around.
 So we will also set aside a third subplot, ‘Variance by Component’ where this information will eventually be stored.
-Notice also that every subplot will contain a bit of data from every layer, so the ‘layers’ parameter for each one is simply the list “rot_layers” (with orig_data appended on for the first subplot).
+Notice also that every subplot will contain a bit of data from every layer, so the ‘layers’ parameter for each one is simply the list `rot_layers` (with `orig_data` appended on for the first subplot).

-Looping through our list of layers, we can now perform PCA on each rotated dataset using _pca/_disc_’s _compute()_ function. _compute()_ makes use of _doPCA()_ – an aptly named function for doing PCA – included in PyDSTool’s data analysis toolbox (imported as ‘da’).
+Looping through our list of layers, we can now perform PCA on each rotated dataset using `pca_disc`’s `compute()` function. `compute()` makes use of `doPCA()` – an aptly named function for doing PCA – included in PyDSTool’s data analysis toolbox (imported as `da`).
 You may also wish to create a pcaNode object directly with the python MDP package (which da imports).
 MDP includes a method for retrieving the data’s projection matrix, whose columns are the principal components we’re after.
-Another handy method defined for pcaNodes is simply named “_d()_”, which returns the list of eigenvalues corresponding to the principal components (which we can use to account for how much variance each new dimension explains).
+Another handy method defined for pcaNodes is simply named `d()`, which returns the list of eigenvalues corresponding to the principal components (which we can use to account for how much variance each new dimension explains).

 ```python
 # Create a pcaNode object.